-The Leader will appoint the other members of the Cabinet, including the must appointment of a one of the Cabinet as Deputy Leader.7
+The Leader will appoint the other members of the Cabinet, including the appointment of a Deputy Leader.

-The members of the Cabinet including the Deputy Leaderwho will hold office until the end of the Leader's term of office, unless:
+The members of the Cabinet including the Deputy Leader will hold office until the end of the Leader's term of office, unless:

-- (a) he/she resigns from the office; or - (b) he/she is suspended from being a Councillor under Part III of the Local Government Act 2000 (although he/she may resume office at the end of the period of suspension); or - (c) he/she is no longer a Councillor; or - (d) he/she is removed from office by the Leader.
+- (a) he/she resigns from office; or - (b) he/she is suspended from being a Councillor under Part III of the Local Government Act 2000 (although he/she may resume office at the end of the period of suspension); or - (c) he/she is no longer a Councillor; or - (d) he/she is removed from office by the Leader.

-Where a vacancy occurs, tThe Leader must appoint another Deputy Leader, where a vacancy occurs.
+The Leader must appoint another Deputy Leader, where a vacancy occurs.

-If for any reason the Leader is unable to act, or the office of Leader becomes vacant (and pending the election of a new Leader.) the Deputy Leader shall discharge all roles and functions of the Leader.
+If for any reason the Leader is unable to act, or the office of Leader becomes vacant and pending the election of a new Leader, the Deputy Leader shall discharge all roles and functions of the Leader.

 If, for any reason, both the Leader and Deputy Leader are unable to act or both offices become vacant, the Cabinet shall act in the Leader's place or arrange for another member of the Cabinet to act in his/her place.

-I The Leader appoints the other members of the Cabinet.
-Comment [WA21]: Incorporated in to Other Cabinet members shall hold office until: above I (a) they resign from office; or (b) they are suspended from being Councillors under Part III of the Local Government Act 2000 (although they may resume office at the end of the period of suspension); or (c) they are no longer Councillors; or (d) they are removed from office on the expiry date of their appointed term of Comment [WA22] : Whilst this (d) differs from that above, Portfolio office, save that the Leader may remove the Cabinet member from office at an earlier date if he/she so decides.
-Holders are not appointed for a specific term.
-6.5 Proceedings Meetings of the Cabinet Comment [HE23]: As per Article 4, Proceedings Meetings of the Cabinet willshall take place in accordance with the Cabinet Procedure Rules set out in Part 4 of this Constitution. amended so they are consistent across Articles 4, 6 and 7 6.6 -Responsibility for functions The Cabinet collectively will be responsible for the carrying out of its functions where such functions are carried out by the Cabinet as a whole. l Notwithstanding this, the Leader may take decisions him/herself -or may appoint members of the Cabinet as "Portfolio Holders" to lead on certain subjects as set out in Part 3.
-The Proper Officer, on behalf of the Leader, will maintain a list in Part 3 (Functions retained by the Leader and Delegations to the Deputy Leader and Portfolio Holders) setting out the allocation of responsibility for the exercise of particular Cabinet executive functions to individual members of the Cabinet, eCommittees of the Cabinet, officers or joint arrangements (in accordance with Section 15(2) of the Local Government Act 2000).
-6.7 Scrap Metal Dealers Hearing Sub-Committee Comment [WA24]: Inclusion for completeness The Cabinet has established a Scrap Metal Dealers Hearing Sub-Committee which will consist of three members drawn by the Head of Legal and Democratic Services from the membership of the Cabinet. completeness References: Section 11 and schedule 1, paragraphs 1,2,3, Local Government Act 2000
+6.5 Meetings of the Cabinet

+Meetings of the Cabinet will take place in accordance with the Cabinet Procedure Rules set out in Part 4.

+6.6 Responsibility for functions

+The Cabinet collectively will be responsible for the carrying out of its functions.

+Notwithstanding this, the Leader may take decisions him/herself or may appoint members of the Cabinet as "Portfolio Holders" to lead on certain subjects as set out in Part 3.

+The Proper Officer, on behalf of the Leader, will maintain a list in Part 3 (Functions retained by the Leader and Delegations to the Deputy Leader and Portfolio Holders) setting out the allocation of responsibility for the exercise of particular executive functions to individual members of the Cabinet, Committees of the Cabinet, officers or joint arrangements (in accordance with Section 15(2) of the Local Government Act 2000).
-Chapters 4, 14, and 15, DETR Guidance

-Comment [WA25]: References to more than one OSCOM have been removed throughout the Constitution to reflect current practice

-Comment [WA26]: Moved to 7.2
+6.7 Scrap Metal Dealers Hearing Sub-Committee

+The Cabinet has established a Scrap Metal Dealers Hearing Sub-Committee which will consist of three members drawn by the Head of Legal and Democratic Services from the membership of the Cabinet.

-Article 7 - Overview and Scrutiny Committees
+Article 7 - Overview and Scrutiny Committee

-7.1 Terms of reference
+7.1 Role